gscrow/dressipi-com/_downloads/dressipi-optimize-sale-overstocked-products-webinar.markdown

 includes-video: true
 video-url: https://dressipi.com/media/overstock-webinar.mp4
 video-mask: "/uploads/overstock-webinar-video-mask.png"
-list-content: "# How to optimise the sale of overstocked products and release maximum cash into your business\n\nThis webinar focused exclusively on how better use of data can deliver smarter solutions for shifting overstocked products.
+list-content: "# How to optimize the sale of overstocked products and release maximum cash into your business\n\nThis webinar focused exclusively on how better use of data can deliver smarter solutions for shifting overstocked products.
 Watch the video recording to learn: \n\n- How to adopt a strategic, staged approach for the